Home » movies

 What Latter-day Saints Can Learn from Tár

-When I saw the list of the Academy Awards’ Best Picture nominees, I thought, “Which of these movies would be most useful to Mormons?”
+When I saw the list of the 2022 Academy Awards’ Best Picture nominees, I thought, “Which of these movies would be most useful to Mormons?”
 And the answer I came up with was Tár.
 Which seemed strange.
-After all, we have Avatar: The Way of Water, a movie about a family—and Mormons love families!
-We also …
+After all, we had Avatar: The Way of Water, a movie about a family—and Mormons love families!
+We …

 Read more